MASSHUU12/godot-confirma/addons/confirma/docs/TESTING.md

 #### Repeat

-The Repeat attribute allows you to run a particular TestCase several times.
+The Repeat attribute allows to run a particular TestCase several times.
 Repeat refers to the next TestCase, so the order in which the attributes are defined matters.

 The attribute optionally takes a flag as a second argument indicating whether to stop running the test after the first error encountered.

-## GDScript
+## GDScript (experimental)

-*TODO*
+The entire GDScript testing system will be revamped.